ChrisMunozCodes/ChrisMunozCodes/README.md

 <p>
 Hi!
 I'm Christopher, a Full Stack Software Engineer.
-I develop Web Applications, Responsive Websites, Ecommerce Solutions, and more; using technologies such as Typescript, Node.js, MongoDB, postgreSQL, PHP, React, Vue.js, Tailwind, HTML & CSS, Woocommerce, Shopify and more.
+I develop Web Applications, Responsive Websites, Ecommerce Solutions, and more; using technologies such as Typescript, Node.js, MongoDB, MysQL, PHP, React, Tailwind, HTML & CSS, Woocommerce, Shopify and more.
 <p>

 ### 📊 Github Stats